Tymewalk/Hiss/README.md

 - Make a new issue if you want to propose a new release.
 Don't make releases without getting approval from other contributors.
 - Most importantly, have fun!

+# Minor Rules
+You won't get removed if you don't follow these, but it's recommended that you do.

+- Add comments to your code if it doesn't seem straightforward.
+- Credit sources such as StackOverflow.

 # Credits
 Scratch is property of The Lifelong Kindergarten Group.
 The Slither devs are not affiliated with the LLK, nor do they own Scratch.